endurodave/DelegateMQ/docs/DETAILS.md

 ```
 ## Remote Delegates

 A remote delegate asynchronously invokes a remote target function.
-The sender must implement these interfaces:
+The sender must implement the `ISerializer` and `IDispatcher` interfaces:

 ```cpp
 template <class R>